 1818 Playwright and novelist Ivan Turgenev is born in Russia.
 His most notable play is A Month in the Country, but makes a bit of history in 2002 when his 150-year-old play Fortune's Fool makes its Broadway debut, and, by virtue of its never having been eligible before, gets nominated for a Tony Award as Best Play.

-1964 Price Berkeley publishes the very first issue of Theatrical Index, which to this day offers a wealth of information to the theatre industry about current and upcoming shows in New York and on the road.
+1964 Price Berkeley publishes the very first issue of Theatrical Index, which offers a wealth of information to the theatre industry about current and upcoming shows in New York and on the road.

 1965 Most shows go "dark"—literally—as a blackout robs much of the Northeast of electricity.
-The New York Times gets an 8-page issue out, while Variety misses its deadline, having had a clean record of not doing so for 60 years.
-The Broadway opening of The Zulu and the Zayda is postponed until the next day, creating a response from producer Dore Schary of "I never thought the Cort (where the show was playing) would go dark before the opening."
+The New York Times gets an eight-page issue out, while Variety misses its deadline, having had a clean record of not doing so for 60 years.
+The Broadway opening of The Zulu and the Zayda is postponed until the next day, creating a response from producer Dore Schary of "I never thought the Cort [where the show was playing] would go dark before the opening."
 The blackout lasts until the middle of the night.
 Matinees are on for tomorrow, but attendance is very low.

 1976 Harold Pinter's No Man's Land makes its Broadway debut at the Longacre Theatre.
 John Gielgud, Ralph Richardson, Michael Kitchen, and Terence Rigby star in the Peter Hall-directed play in which two poets have a conversation in a strange home environment filled with hostile servants.

 1981 On his 47th birthday, Ron Harwood sees the premiere of his play The Dresser open on Broadway.
 The work goes on to be nominated for Best Play at the Tony Awards as well as a nod for its star Tom Courtenay.
 Michael Elliott directs, with Paul Rogers and Rachel Gurney also in the cast.